IndaPlus22/olleth-simulation/README.md

 # olleth-simulation

+Chapter 1 :atom_symbol: particle system project :atom_symbol:

+## Description
 The particle simulation runs on bevy, a relativly new rust game engine.
 The example folder contains the different stages of completetion.
 The src folder handles the physics behind the particles when they are spawned in.

 ### Example Folder
-* simple.rs - Simplest example of how bevy operates.
+* `simple.rs` - Simplest example of how bevy operates.
-* particle_collisions.rs - checks that the collision physics is operating correctly.
+* `particle_collisions.rs` - checks that the collision physics is operating correctly.
-* different_masses.rs - checks if the physics behind particles with the different masses works arcordingly.
+* `different_masses.rs` - checks if the physics behind particles with the different masses works arcordingly.
-* marble_pour.rs - A simple testing ground for particle system.
+* `marble_pour.rs` - A simple testing ground for particle system.
-* ball_stacking.rs - Work in Progress...
+* `ball_stacking.rs` - Work in Progress...

 ## Main function
 To create a new program you need to create a app. to develop it you'll need to add resources, plugins that handles the underlying functions of your program. add_systems handles all functions that control what happens on the frontend for example, spawning in marbles and despawning them.
 I have also added a startup system which gets added before all other systems using .add_startup system.
-Dont forget to add the .run() in the end for the app to run!
+Dont forget to add the `.run()` in the end for the app to run!

 ### Example of how a main function looks like
-* XPBDPlugin: contains the physics behind the particles movement.
+* `XPBDPlugin::default()`: contains the physics behind the particles movement.
-* startup: Startup function.
+* `startup`: Startup function.
-* spawn_marbles: Function that handles the spawning of particles.
+* `spawn_marbles`: Function that handles the spawning of particles.
-* despawn_marbles and despawn_marbles_at_height: handles how the particles despawn, either from user input or height.
+* `despawn_marbles` and despawn_marbles_at_height: handles how the particles despawn, either from user input or height.
 Exists to keep performance high.
 ``` rust

 fn main() {